-- 9. A valid trust, estate, or pension trust 10.
-Corporation or LLC electing corporate status on Form 8832 or Form 2553 - 11.
-Association, club, religious, charitable, educational, or other tax-exempt - organization 12.
-Partnership or multi-member LLC - 13.
-A broker or registered nominee - 14.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments 15.
-Grantor trust filing Form 1041 or - 15.
-Grantor trust filing Form 1041 or under the Optional Filing Method 2, requiring Form 1099 (see Regulations section 1.671-4(b)(2)(i)(B))
+For this type of account: Give name and EIN of: Disregarded entity not owned by an individual The owner 9.
+A valid trust, estate, or pension trust Legal entity 4 10.
+Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation Association, club, religious, charitable, educational, or other tax-exempt organization The organization 12.
+Partnership or multi-member LLC The partnership 13.
+A broker or registered nominee The broker or nominee 14.
+Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program The public entity payments

+15. Grantor trust filing Form 1041 or The trust under the Optional Filing Method 2, requiring Form 1099 (see Regulations section 1.671-4(b)(2)(i)(B))